Energy-as-a-Service: An Intelligent Business Strategy

-Energy-as-a-Service (EaaS) isn’t a completely new idea, but it still falls into the “emerging market” category.
-The energy marketplace is becoming more complex, and in order to be successful, businesses need to find a way to navigate through all the changes.
-The expertise needed to manage between shifting regulations, the latest technologies, and advancing business models, is vast.
+Although Energy-as-a-Service (EaaS) isn’t a brand new concept, it is still an emerging market.
+The energy marketplace is becoming more complex.
+In order to be successful, businesses need to find a way to navigate through all the changes.
+The expertise needed to manage shifting regulations, emerging technologies, and advancing business models, is vast.
 This is where EaaS becomes an intelligent business strategy.

-EaaS companies are able to view energy as a whole using data collected through intelligent sensors.
-The goals are to reduce complexity, cut costs, boost returns, and increase sustainability.
-Maryrose Sylvester, CEO of Current by GE stated, “Think of energy-as-a-service as the great simplifier – it shifts the burden (management, implementation, updates, ongoing technology evaluation and selection) to the vendor, makes your enterprise run better, and saves you money with little or no capital expense.”1
+EaaS companies are able to view energy consumption as a whole using data collected through sensors.
+The goal of EaaS companies is to reduce complexity, cut costs, boost returns, and increase sustainability.
+According to Maryrose Sylvester, CEO of Current by GE, “Think of energy-as-a-service as the great simplifier – it shifts the burden (management, implementation, updates, ongoing technology evaluation, and selection) to the vendor, helps your enterprise run better, and saves you money with little or no capital expense.”1

 Steven Avadek, director and global head of sustainability for Citi Realty Services at Citigroup, spoke about EaaS at the 2017 Environmental Leader Conference.
 “This is a completely different way of looking at energy,” Avadek told Energy Manager Today.
 “A lot of firms could take advantage of this.
 They may not be the large manufacturers with large fixed sites, but firms that want to engage, be green, and don’t know how.”2